The Jelly Jammers Organization

 Next Official Jelly Jammer Meeting

-(We are meeting in conjunction with the Midwest Antique Fruit Jar & Bottle Club Show.)
+(We are meeting in conjunction with the Kalamazoo Antique Bottle Club Show which will be held on Saturday.)

 Tips for New Jelly Jar Collectors